jazzcrazed/jazzcrazed.github.com-old/contents/articles/2012-04-05-i-love-jekyll-and-github.md

 ---
-layout: post
 title: "I Love Jekyll and Github"
-description:
+tags: development, introductions, writing
+date: 2012-04-05 20:37
+---

 I love <a href='http://jekyllbootstrap.com'>Jekyll Bootstrap</a> and
 <a href='http://pages.github.com'>GitHub</a> as a blog platform &mdash; so much so
 that I&rsquo;m sure I&rsquo;ll write posts more often than once a year.
 Really.
 As a frontend developer and pixel-pusher, it might be the most pleasurable way to blog that I&rsquo;ve tried yet.
 Not that I&rsquo;ve tried much, but hear me out.
-category:
-tags: [development, introductions, writing]
-date: 2012-04-05 20:37:00 -0400
----

 <h2>The Tools</h2>

 <p>